 A. Inurement

-Non-charities: Under Irish law, non-charitable NGOs are not subject to any restrictions on inurement.
-Situations may arise where inurement may present problems, most notably upon dissolution of certain kinds of organizations (see Section C, below).
+Under Irish law, NGOs are not generally subject to any restrictions on inurement.
+Situations may arise, however, where inurement presents problems, most notably upon dissolution of certain kinds of organizations (see Section C, below).

 B. Proprietary Interest